iPhone 13 Pro Max

-Android phones typically stop receiving security updates after 2-3 years.
-Apple phones last longer, at 5-6, but after these timescales there's an increased risk of using the device.
+Some Android phones stop receiving security updates after just two years.
+Apple iPhones last longer, at five to six, but after these timescales there's an increased risk to using the device.

 While there's less risk of doing this with apps produced by established developers, the problem with many other unverified apps is that it's often difficult to tell how legitimate they are, or if they could be hiding malware designed to compromise your device.